jai-python3/file-python-utils/README.md

 ### compare-tab-files
 This script will parse two tab-delimited files and generate a report to indicate which lines and columns are different.

+### delete-old-files
+This script will delete all old files belonging to the current or specified username in the /tmp or specified directory.

 ### jsonl2json
 This script will parse a JSONL file and write a JSON file for each line in the JSONL file.